Benefits of Smart Contract Adoption

 Contractual agreements are one of the oldest known ways to formalize the agreement between to parties protecting both.
-However, lately, traditional paper-based contracts are frowned upon since they are easy to bypass, take a lot of time to agree upon, and are expensive to create and store.
+However, lately, traditional paper-based contracts have a list of vulnerabilities since they are easy to bypass, take a lot of time to agree upon, and are expensive to create and store.

-Naturally, as technology evolved, the concept of a smart contract became considerably more widespread.
+Naturally, as technology evolved, and more organizations adopt blockchain smart contracts concept.
 To understand the difference between the new form of agreement from the common one, take a look at a comparative chart below.

 |Traditional contracts||Smart contracts|